-The Scottish Government announced this week that it has approved a floating offshore wind turbine which would see eight 6-megawatt wind turbines installed off the coast of Aberdeen, in the country’s northeast.
+The Scottish Government announced this week that it has approved a floating offshore wind farm which would see eight 6-megawatt wind turbines installed off the coast of Aberdeen, in the country’s northeast.

 Planning consent was granted by the Scottish Government for the Kincardine Offshore Windfarm, a floating offshore wind farm which would be made up of eight 6-megawatt (MW) wind turbines.
 Set to be located approximately 15 kilometers off the south-east coast of Aberdeen, in Scotland’s northeast, the Kincardine Offshore Windfarm will be able to generate up to 50 MW — enough to power the equivalent of around 56,000 homes, and prevent carbon dioxide emissions of around 94,500 tonnes per year.